Maryanushka/angular-guard/sanity-admin/sample-content.md

 ### Sample About Page
 - **Title**: "About Us"
 - **Slug**: "about-us"
-- **Excerpt**: "Learn about Blackfox's mission, values, and the team behind our success."
+- **Excerpt**: "Learn about Sanity Admin's mission, values, and the team behind our success."
 - **Content**: Rich text content about your company
 - **Published At**: Set to current date/time
 - **SEO**: Custom meta information for the about page

 ## Getting Started
-1. Run `npm run dev` in the blackfox directory
+1. Run `npm run dev` in the Sanity Admin directory
 2. Open your Sanity Studio at the provided URL
 3. Create your first documents using the schemas above
 4. Use the Vision tool to query your content with GROQ